 As well as making sure your child eats a balanced diet, encourage them to have cheese, fruit and vegetables as snacks instead of sugary or acidic food and drinks.
 Dried fruit can appear to be healthy but should be limited as it is high in sugar and can stick to teeth.

-Orthodontics is a type of dental treatment that straightens the teeth, aims to adjust the position and improve the appearance and function of teeth that are crooked or badly positioned.
+Orthodontics is a type of dental treatment that straightens the teeth, aims to adjust the position and improves the appearance and function of teeth that are crooked or badly positioned.

 There are several reasons why teeth may become badly positioned, such as:

-We offer a free initial consultation so if you are concerned about your child’s dental development or have received unsatisfactory answers from your regular dentist, visit us and we can assess your child’s teeth and create a bespoke treatment plan.
+We offer an initial consultation so if you are concerned about your child’s dental development or have received unsatisfactory answers from your regular dentist, visit us and we can assess your child’s teeth and create a bespoke treatment plan.

 If your child sucks their thumb, still uses a dummy or has a habit of chewing on things such as pen tops, the teeth may be forced out of their corrected position rendering the treatment redundant so it is best to nip these habits in the bud to avoid wasting time and money.
 We can suggest measures such as finger guards to help quit the habit and can then commence any necessary treatment such as braces.
 Once the active treatment phase of tooth movement is completed, a retainer or some kind will need to be worn to hold the teeth in their new, correct positions and offer long-term stability.